-Existing Proposed Explanation (iii) signature or photo; (b) one approved document showing the voter's name and another approved document showing the voter=s name and current address; or (c) any other approved documentary evidence, suitable for persons without the documentation referred to in paragraphs (a) and (b).
-Voters in a penal or correctional institution (4) A voter who is confined to a penal or correctional institution in Saskatchewan must register to vote at least 14 days before election day in accordance with arrangements made by the Chief Electoral Officer at that institution.
-Duty of election officers (5) When a voter asks to be registered, the responsible election officer designated for this purpose shall (a) accept the oath /affirmation of the voter; (b) complete the election officer's portion of the voter registration form; and
+Existing Proposed Explanation

+(i) first and last names,

+(ii) current address, and

+(iii) signature or photo;

+(b) one approved document showing the

+voter's name and another approved

+document showing the voter=s name and

+current address; or

+(c) any other approved documentary

+evidence, suitable for persons without

+the documentation referred to in paragraphs

+(a) and (b).

+Voters in a penal or correctional institution

+(4) A voter who is confined to a penal or

+correctional institution in Saskatchewan must

+register to vote at least 14 days before election day in accordance with

+arrangements made by the Chief Electoral

+Officer at that institution.

+omeer de that histitution.

+Duty of election officers

+(5) When a voter asks to be registered, the

+responsible election officer designated for

+this purpose shall

+(a) accept the oath /affirmation of the voter;

-Existing Proposed Explanation (c) send the attached copies of the voter registration form in accordance with the distribution requirements of the form.
+Existing Proposed Explanation (b) complete the election officer's portion of the voter registration form; and (c) send the attached copies of the voter registration form in accordance with the distribution requirements of the form.
 Proof of registration (6) The responsible election officer designated for this purpose shall issue to each voter who registers proof of registration in the approved form.
 Voter Registry Final voters list 13.
 (1) The Chief Electoral Officer shall, as soon as possible after election day, prepare a final voters list for each Region by compiling the information on voters who registered in accordance with this Act before the end of election day. deleted There is no need to prepare a formal final voters list as it is no longer necessary to develop the Citizenship Registry.
-7 Voter Registry

-7 I understand that the CEO provides updated information to the Registry, such as correction of spelling of names, addresses, etc. This doesn't have to be prepared as a formal "final voters list" but can be the subject of agreement between the CEO and the Registrar about sharing information, although this gives rise to privacy concerns as the information collected by the CEO is not collected for that purpose.
+The Chief Electoral Officer can still provide updated information to the Registry, such as correction of spelling of names, addresses, etc. This doesn't have to be prepared as a formal "final voters list" but can be the subject of agreement between the Chief Electoral Officer and the Registrar about sharing information, although this may give rise to privacy concerns as the information

-Existing Proposed Explanation Preparation of voter registry 13(2) The Chief Electoral Officer shall ensure the preparation of a voters registry compiled with information from the direct registration of voters from time to time.
-Voters list 11(1) The Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act shall, no later than 15 days prior to the election, provide the Chief Electoral Officer with a list of all registered Métis citizens who are entitled to vote in the election.
-Since a person must be a registered Métis citizen in order to vote, the Registrar is able to provide a voters list to the CEO for use at the election and the CEO does not have to "prepare" a voters list.
+Existing Proposed Explanation collected by the CEO is not collected for that purpose.
+Voter Registry Preparation of voter registry 13(2) The Chief Electoral Officer shall ensure the preparation of a voters registry compiled with information from the direct registration of voters from time to time.
+Voters list 11(1) The Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act shall, no later than 15 days prior to the election, provide the Chief Electoral Officer with a list of all MN-S citizens who are entitled to vote in the election.
+Since a person must be a registered Métis citizen in order to vote, the Registrar is able to provide a voters list to the Chief Electoral Officer for use at the election and the Chief Electoral Officer does not have to "prepare" a voters list.
 Registration cards (3) The Chief Electoral Officer shall issue voter registration cards to each voter who has registered for the general election. deleted As voters will no longer be registered, a voter registration card is not required.
-Protection of Voter Information Protection of voter information 15.
-The Chief Electoral Officer may issue directions that the address of voters or other information about voters on a voters list be removed or obscured to protect their privacy or security. deleted The CEO has a general authority to issue binding directions pursuant to section 96.